 - 3.9.1 All development within 100 feet of the shoreline is regulated by the San Francisco Bay Conservation and Development Commission (BCDC) and is required to provide public waterfront access either on-site or in-lieu public access near the site where on-site public access is not possible.
-See the BCDC website for more information: www.bcdc.ca.gov - 3.9.2 New waterfront development should minimize impacts (i.e., visual, access and environmental) on the waterfront as well as to adjacent private properties. - 3.9.3 New development adjacent to the waterfront should be designed to increase opportunities for the public to both view and access the waterfront area. - Where new development encompasses more than 300 feet of street frontage, mid-block pedestrian pass-throughs should be provided where feasible, to allow access to the waterfront. - Pedestrian pass-throughs should be a straight configuration that allows visibility from streets and the waterfront for safety and to highlight the waterfront access. - Pedestrian pass-throughs should be designed as an attractive space, at the very least containing attractive lighting and landscaping, and if possible, art installations.
-See Figures 3.9.a and 3.9.b.
+See the BCDC website for more information: www.bcdc.ca.gov - 3.9.2 New waterfront development should minimize impacts (i.e., visual, access and environmental) on the waterfront as well as to adjacent private properties. - 3.9.3 New development adjacent to the waterfront should be designed to increase opportunities for the public to both view and access the waterfront area. - Where new development encompasses more than 300 feet of street frontage, mid-block pedestrian pass-throughs should be provided where feasible, to allow access to the waterfront. - Pedestrian pass-throughs should be a straight configuration that allows visibility from streets and the waterfront for safety and to highlight the waterfront access. - Pedestrian pass-throughs should be designed as an attractive space, at the very least containing attractive lighting and landscaping and, if possible, art installations.
+See Figure 3.9.a and 3.9.b.
 Seating and dining can be incorporated into larger spaces where appropriate for adjacent uses. - The minimum width for pedestrian pass-throughs should generally be no less than 15 feet to allow for a minimum clear through space of 10 feet and landscaping on either side.

 - 3.9.4 Where access points terminate at the waterfront, special focus should be provided in order to clearly highlight and announce access points.
-Sculptures and other public art, and artistic elements that reflect the community's artist and artisan population, are encouraged.
-(See Figure 3.9.c). - 3.9.5 Waterfront open spaces should provide attractive amenities for residents and visitors, which can include seating, tables, lighting, landscaping, bicycle racks and interpretive signage to activate the waterfront and encourage social cohesion amongst residents and users.
-Functional artistic and custom elements are encouraged. - 3.9.6 Uses in the Embarcadero Cove area should create more inviting outdoor spaces by consolidating parking lots and utility areas located adjacent to the water and the street to make space for plazas or pocket parks. - 3.9.7 Adjacent waterfront developments should link waterfront open spaces and associated pedestrian circulations systems. - 3.9.8 View corridors to the waterfront area from adjacent public right-of-ways should be provided wherever feasible through the careful organization of building and landscape placement. - 3.9.9 Guidelines for construction of the Bay Trail should be followed.
+Artistic elements that reflect the community's artist and artisan population are encouraged. - 3.9.5 Uses in the Embarcadero Cove area should create more inviting outdoor spaces by consolidating parking lots and utility areas located adjacent to the water and the street to make space for plazas or pocket parks. - 3.9.6 Adjacent waterfront developments should link waterfront open spaces and associated pedestrian circulations systems. - 3.9.7 View corridors to the waterfront area from adjacent public right-of-ways should be provided wherever feasible through the careful organization of building and landscape placement. - 3.9.8 Waterfront open spaces should provide attractive amenities for residents and visitors, which can include seating, tables, lighting, landscaping, bicycle racks and interpretive signage to activate the waterfront and encourage social cohesion amongst residents and users.
+Functional artistic and custom elements are encouraged. - 3.9.9 Guidelines for construction of the Bay Trail should be followed.
 These can be found below: